folafunmi-db/hashnode/ckzr4y8pu0bjh0xs15zyw0zh5.md

 - Understand the advantages of coding standards
 - Understand git hooks
 - Setup git hooks with husky and lint-stage
-- Configure Eslint, Prettier and Commitizen
+- Configure Eslint, Prettier, and Commitizen

 ## Prerequisites